Big Sky Resort

 Big Sky Resort, known colloquially as Big Sky, is a ski resort within Big Sky, Montana.
 It is about 50 mi (80 km) from Bozeman.
 The resort takes its name from Montana's nickname as the "Big Sky Country".

-Opened in late 1973, Big Sky Resort has more than 5800 acre of terrain and a vertical drop of 4350 ft.
+Opened in late 1973, Big Sky Resort has 5850 acre of terrain and a vertical drop of 4350 ft.
 In July 2013, Big Sky Resort acquired 200 acre on Spirit Mountain, which were previously owned by Spanish Peaks, a private club.
 In October of the same year, Big Sky Resort acquired the terrain and facilities of Moonlight Basin, a neighboring resort that shared the northern exposure of Lone Mountain.

 Big Sky Resort also offers meeting space for conferences, weddings, and corporate retreats.